What is the Collaborative Divorce Process?

-Q: So when did you last hold a full time job?
+Q: So, when did you last hold a full-time job?

 A: Wow, it’s been so long.
-When we got married, I was track to making partner at my firm.
+When we got married, I was on track to making partner at my firm.
 Then my spouse got this great job offer across country and we moved here.
-I had a hard to passing the licensing exam here, and my spouse just wasn’t available any more, working such long hours, so I had to take a lesser job… (lip starts shaking) and then I got pregnant and my spouse wanted me to stay home, and I devoted all of my time to the children so that my spouse could develop their career, and now someone else is getting the benefit of that work that I put into our family…
+I had a hard time passing the licensing exam here, and my spouse just wasn’t available any more, working such long hours, so I had to take a lesser job… (lip starts shaking) and then I got pregnant and my spouse wanted me to stay home, and I devoted all of my time to the children so that my spouse could develop their career, and now someone else is getting the benefit of that work that I put into our family…

 Q: What is your parenting schedule right now, since you both separated homes?

 A: Well, I’m supposed to see the kids on weekends, but sometimes I can’t make it.
 Of course, the kids are now calling my spouse’s new relationship “Dad”.
 I don’t know how my spouse is even allowing that.
 I try to be available, but now this other person is with them more than I am…